 How long is a visit to Big Buddha?

 We’ve been asked if it’s a full day’s outing.
 Not at all!
 Visit Big Buddha and the surrounding temple without expectations and browse until satiated – whether that’s for half an hour, or much longer.
 (You’ll enjoy a slower-paced visit if you’re introspective, like to window-show or enjoy photography).

 When’s the best time to visit Big Buddha?

 It’s especially beautiful at sunset.
 Otherwise, go early!
 It gets very hot – an uncomfortable state that detracts from anything cultural.
 If you’re visiting in the middle of a sunny day, bring a pair of ankle socks (ideally barre socks that have a grippy surface underneath) to protect your feet from very hot, slippery tiled stairs.

 Noon – the stairs get very hot.
 We’d advise against going on a rainy day as we imagine those tiled stairs would be mighty slippery.
 Out of respect, maybe avoid visiting on a Thai religious holiday.

 With younger children this visit might be a stretch – there’s a steep flight of stairs and, as a religious site, you’ll need to convince them not to race up and down.
 However, a short visit could suit everyone and there’s ice cream right at the temple gates.

 A recent visit with a teenager was a total surprise – it was THE highlight of her trip.
 In her words: “It was so calm and Thai and happy”.
 We expected to stay just a few minutes and instead stayed nearly an hour.

 Discover so many ways to enjoy yourself on Samui, that you’ll need to come back.
-From temples to treasure hunts to Thai wine, The Koh Samui Guide has activities and day-trips for all interests, plus hundreds of ways to ruin your bikini body – everything you need to eat and drink on the island – views included.
+The Koh Samui Guide has activities and day-trips for all interests.
+Get our best tips, helpful maps and fifteen years of island experience, to explore Big Buddha’s many nearby hidden treasures and beyond.
 Enjoy!